The-OpenROAD-Project/OpenLane/README.md

 # Chip Integration

-Using openlane, you can produce a GDSII from a chip RTL.
+The first step of chip integration is hardening the macros.
+To learn more about this check this [file](29) Using openlane, you can produce a GDSII from a chip RTL.
 This is done by applying a certain methodology that we follow using our custom scripts and the integrated tools.

 To learn more about Chip Integration.
 Check this [file][26]